 As a security precaution, if you attempt to log in multiple times with an incorrect password, your MyCoyote account will lock.
 Please contact TSC at 909-537-7677, for password assistance and to unlock your MyCoyote account.

-For more information about MyCoyote, call the Office of the Registrar at 909-537-5200, Option 1, or e-mail registrationhelp@csusb.edu.
+For more information about your MyCoyote Student Center and registering for classes, call the Office of the Registrar at 909-537-5100, Option 1, or e-mail registrationhelp@csusb.edu.